 Kurt G. Schmidt is an old owl, sometimes wise, often not.
 When unable to find a satisfactory word for writing the wisdom, he observes his bird feeders from his studio window.
 On at least one occasion, this owl perched on a branch and watched him.
-If Kurt writes or publishes any interesting stuff, he may share it here on either Links or Essays.
+If Kurt publishes any interesting stuff, he may share it here on Links.
 If not, he will either watch the birds or go hiking with his wife.
 Kurt has written three memoirs that he hopes to get published some day.

 The foreign odyssey memoir, On the Road to European Intrigue, is about a daydreamer who quits his engineering job for a year-long road trip to discover the lives of Europeans and his life’s purpose.
 He becomes involved with an injured Bavarian mother disguised as a scarecrow, a lonely Danish girl in the south of France, a Norwegian journalist, a British Casanova-pilot, a Croatian Robin Hood, a rude German virgin, and two Oxford University hitchhiker women.
 He learns the human experience is unique with respect to each individual’s emotional history.
 (Excerpts from this book have appeared in recent issues of Eclectica Magazine; see “Links”.)